LBNL-ETA/CyDER/dev/cymdistpy/doc/userGuide/source/download.rst

 **Release notes**

-First release that uses FMI version 2.0 for model exchange.
+First release that uses FMI version 2.0 for co-simulation.